What Is A Grease Trap?

 Grease Trap Repair

-Grease traps can last between 5 and 10 years, as the grease and liquids flowing through it can corrode the metal.
+Grease traps that are not made of stainless steel may be a little cheaper, however, they will last only between 5 and 10 years, as the grease and liquids flowing through it can corrode the metal.
 This can also be seen in extraction systems where grease can seep through the seams if the system is not kept cleaned and maintained.
 This means you may need to repair or replace your grease trap every few years.
+Stainless steel grease traps do not corrode and do not need to be replaced, provided you take care of them and clean them regularly.

 Grease Trap Construction